RMITLibrary/easy_cite/markdown/chicagob.md

 When author/editor for a dictionary or encyclopedia section is unknown, use the section title in quotation marks in place of author names in the reference list entry.

 {.hanging-indent}Author of Section Last name, First name.
 Year.
 "Title of Section".
 In *Title of Dictionary or Encyclopedia*, edited by Editor First name Family name, page range if applicable.
-Place of Publication: Publisher Name.
+Publisher Name.
 Accessed Month day, year if online.
 URL, DOI or database name if online. {/.hanging-indent}

 > {.hanging-indent}Cox, Damian, Marguerite La Caze, and Michael Levine.
 2021.
 "Integrity."
 In *The Stanford Encyclopedia of Philosophy* , edited by Edward N. Zalta.
-Palo Alto: Metaphysics Research Lab, Stanford University.
+Metaphysics Research Lab, Stanford University.
 Accessed May 5, 2022. https<nolink>://plato.stanford.edu/archives/fall2021/entries/integrity/. {/.hanging-indent}
 > {.hanging-indent}*Macquarie Concise Dictionary*.
 2020.
 8th edition.
-Sydney: Macquarie Dictionary Publishers. {/.hanging-indent}
+Macquarie Dictionary Publishers. {/.hanging-indent}
 > {.hanging-indent}Moore, Clive, and Martin Crotty.
 2007.
 "Australian masculinities."
 In *International encyclopedia of men and masculinities*, edited by Michael Flood, Judith Kegan Gardiner, Bob Pease and Keith Pringle, 31-33.
-London: Routledge. {/.hanging-indent}
+Routledge. {/.hanging-indent}
 > {.hanging-indent}"Diwungarna."
 2021.
 In *Ngarinyman to English Dictionary*, edited by Caroline Jones, Eva Schultze-Berndt and Jessica Denniss, 93.
-Canberra: Aboriginal Studies Press.
+Aboriginal Studies Press.
 Accessed May 5, 2022.
 ProQuest Ebook Central. {/.hanging-indent}

 ###### end-subtype-content